HomePurpl LifeDisability CardsAccess Card: Who Qualifies and How to Apply

 • It must also display the awarded rates for the Mobility and Personal Care/Daily Living components.

 • Other supporting documents such as occupational health reports, care plans, or OT assessments.
-These can help confirm your specific accessibility needs for events and venues.
+These can help confirm specific accessibility needs for events and venues.

-How Much Does an Access Card Cost?
+How Much Does it Cost?

-How to get a Free Single Use Access Card
+How to get a Free Single Use Access Card (Digital Access Pass)

 Paid Access Card

-How to Apply for an Access Card
+How to Apply

 Step 1: Upload Medical Evidence